Miniature Painting Classes In Full Swing At Lok Virsa - UrduPoint

 Miniature Painting Classes In Full Swing At Lok Virsa

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Jul, 2021 ) :Miniature painting classes in association with the National Vocational and Technical Training Commission (NAVTTC) is in full swing at Lok Virsa.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Jul, 2021 ) :Miniature painting classes in association with the National Vocational and Technical Training Commission (NAVTTC) are in full swing at Lok Virsa.

 In a statement issued here, the National Institute of Folk and Traditional Heritage (NIFTH), the painting classes were being taught at newly restored art gallery.